 Have you ever said the following?: “I’ll skip the soup because it will fill me up too much.”

-Clean eating soup recipes as a weight loss aid should be taken seriously:
+Clean soups as a weight loss aid should be taken seriously:

-It is much easier to cut down on your main course when it is preceded by a bowl of soup.
-After having soup as a starter, by the time the main course is brought, digestion has already begun, which results in the elimination of hunger.
+- Dramatic satiety effect: It is much easier to cut down on your main course when it is preceded by a bowl of fiber-rich goodness.
+After having your starter, by the time the main course is brought, digestion has already begun, which results in the elimination of hunger.

-The reason behind this is that soup is relatively complicated to eat.
+- Slows down the meal: The reason behind this is that soup is relatively complicated to eat.
 You need time and motor skills to consume it, which often causes people to eat less.
-Soup necessitates you sit in order to eat comfortably, plus you need a spoon and you are physically limited in the amount you can consume in each spoonful.
-It’s not easy to gulp it down, and when you put it in a larger bowl, you often trick your body into believing you’ve had a larger portion.
+This meal forces you to sit in order to eat comfortably.
+Plus you need a spoon and you are physically limited in the amount you can consume in each spoonful.
+It's not easy to gulp it down, and when you put it in a larger bowl, you often trick your body into believing you've had a larger portion.

-People who followed my 52-week Clean Eating Challenge might know that I’m a big fan of cabbage soup.
+People who followed my 52-week Clean Eating Challenge might know that I’m a big fan of cabbage.
 The 7-Day Cabbage Soup Diet was a big game changer for me more than twenty years ago.
 It not only helped me to shed some pounds successfully, but it was also a motivating catalyst toward healthy long-term nutrition.
-In fact it is in my opinion one of the most efficient clean eating soup recipes ever.
+In fact, it is, in my opinion, one of the most efficient clean eating recipe ever.

 It was right after the seven days when the real magic began.
 I used cabbage soup as a starter before my regular meals whenever I could.
 This led, of course, to even more weight loss in the long run.
 What is more… it inspired me to a whole lifestyle change, resulting in my 80:20 clean eating nutrition regimen.

-The typical cabbage soup recipe uses broth (preferably low-salt) or water as a base with vegetables.
+The typical gluten-free recipe uses vegetable or chicken broth (preferably low-salt) or water as a base with vegetables.

 Although variation is important, those who eat simple become satiated quicker.
 That’s why I avoid using a lot of different components in a meal or a soup.
 As a nice side effect, this smart approach saves me time and money too.